apna-college/Delta-Projects/Rithik Jain/README.md

 # Get Recipe With Ingredient

-## This Web Apllication is designed to provide you all recipes which can be prepared from your ingredient.
+## This Web Application is designed to provide you all recipes which can be prepared from your ingredient.

 ## You can view the recipe in text as well as youtube video of the recipe.